-Sophisticated clients understand that successfully prosecuting critical appeals requires appellate expertise.
+Sophisticated clients understand that successfully prosecuting critical appeals requires appellate experience.
 Whether the goal is protecting a hard‑won victory or turning around a bad decision, these clients regularly turn to Morrison & Foerster’s appellate and Supreme Court group.
 Our market-leading practice wins appeals with deep strategic thinking, clear writing, and forceful oral advocacy.
 Our work spans the Supreme Court of the United States, every federal court of appeals, and state appellate courts in California, New York, and elsewhere.
 And we handle appeals in every area of law—from intellectual property to class actions, arbitration to antitrust, environmental law to ERISA.

 We are consistently ranked as one of the top appellate and Supreme Court practices in the country by Chambers USA and Legal 500 US.
 Co-chairs Deanne Maynard and Joseph Palmore are both individually ranked by Chambers USA and Legal 500 US, and our practice has been named to the National Law Journal’s Appellate Hot List multiple times.

 Deanne and Joe have collectively argued more than 25 cases before the Supreme Court and have filed more than 250 briefs there.
 Both are veterans of the Solicitor General’s Office at the U.S. Department of Justice, where they represented the United States before the Supreme Court.
 Deanne, Joe, partner Brian Matsui, and others in our appellate group clerked on the Supreme Court for multiple different Justices.
 We tap our deep knowledge when navigating every stage of Supreme Court litigation, including seeking and opposing certiorari, advocating before the Office of the Solicitor General, building amicus coalitions, and handling cases on the merits.

 Deanne argued Sandoz v.
 Amgen, in which the Supreme Court ruled unanimously for her client Sandoz.
 That closely watched case involved the Biologics Price Competition and Innovation Act, which provides a streamlined approval path for biosimilars.
 Law360 named Deanne to its exclusive list of Appellate MVPs for this “big victory,” which it described as “a major decision that will speed up access to the lower-cost medicines.”
 Law360 also dubbed her a “Legal Lion” three separate times for her work on appeals in this case.